Estádio do Morumbi

 In the early 1950s São Paulo started a search for a site to build a new stadium.
 They finally managed to buy a plot of land in the Morumbi area, at that time an inhabited area of forests and swamplands still outside the city.

-The stadium was officially named Estádio Cícero Pompeu de Toledo, but got soon referred to as Morumbi.
+The stadium was officially named Estádio Cícero Pompeu de Toledo, but it got soon referred to as Morumbi.

 While the club had the intention to continue with the works, these stalled due to insufficient funding.
 It took until 1969 for construction to resume and one more year for the stadium to be completed.
 Morumbi was once more inaugurated on the 25th of January 1970 with a friendly against FC Porto.
 It could hold a total of 140,000 spectators at that time.